This review covers the new and beautifully designed Meze Audio Advar which is a single 10.2 mm dynamic driver universal IEM. It is priced at $699.

 While their headphone division has bedazzled ardent audiophiles across the world, their previous IEM releases have been overshadowed by the former’s spotlight.
 While it is worth noting the laudations that their flagship Rai Penta and Solo have enjoyed in the last decade, they haven’t quite replicated the breakthrough successes of their headphone releases.

 Perhaps the third time’s a charm, with their latest offering, the Meze Advar.
-Priced at the $699, the Meze Advar houses a single dynamic driver; a classic topology that is enjoying a renaissance-like revival as the market shift towards the more prevalent multi-driver setups we see today.
+Priced at $699, the Meze Advar houses a single dynamic driver; a classic topology that is enjoying a renaissance-like revival as the market shifts towards the more prevalent multi-driver setups we see today.

 Meze Audio has been tight-lipped about disclosing the dynamic driver’s membrane material.
 What we do know is that its full-range dynamic drivers are 10.2mm each, with a mechanical impedance of 31Ω and a frequency response of 10Hz- 30kHz.